High-resolution models of the vertical shear instability: Introduction

 \section{Introduction}

-The vertical shear instability (VSI) has emerged as a prominent hydrodynamic mechanism capable of generating turbulence in regions of protoplanetary discs where magnetic activity is weak or absent (a region usually referred to as the dead zone).
-Initially revealed in the early work of \cite{Urpin.Brandenburg98}, the VSI gained substantial attention following the seminal study by \cite{Nelson.Gressel.ea13}, which demonstrated its robust development in locally isothermal discs.
-The instability is now recognized as a manifestation of the Goldreich-Schubert-Fricke (GSF) instability originally formulated in the context of stellar interiors \citep{Goldreich.Schubert67,Fricke68}, which is driven by vertical shear in the angular velocity profile under conditions of efficient cooling.
+The vertical shear instability (VSI) has emerged as a prominent hydrodynamic mechanism capable of generating turbulence in regions of protoplanetary discs where magnetic activity is weak or absent, a region usually referred to as the dead zone.
+First identified in the early work of \cite{Urpin.Brandenburg98}, the VSI gained substantial attention following the seminal study by \cite{Nelson.Gressel.ea13}, which demonstrated its robust development in locally isothermal discs.
+The instability is now recognised as a manifestation of the Goldreich-Schubert-Fricke (GSF) instability, originally formulated in the context of stellar interiors \citep{Goldreich.Schubert67,Fricke68}, and is driven by vertical shear in the angular velocity profile under conditions of efficient cooling.

 Since then, linear analyses have clarified the conditions under which the VSI can grow, with key contributions from \cite{Barker.Latter15} and \cite{Lin.Youdin15}.
-The nonlinear saturation of the VSI has been explicitly addressed through two-dimensional \citep{Flores-Rivera.Flock.ea20} and three-dimensional \citep{Manger.Klahr.ea20,Shariff.Umurhan24} simulations and is thought to be due either to delayed Kelvin–Helmholtz instabilities \citep{Latter.Papaloizou18} or parametric instabilities \citep{Cui.Latter22}.
+The nonlinear saturation of the VSI has been explicitly addressed through 2D \citep{Flores-Rivera.Flock.ea20} and 3D \citep{Manger.Klahr.ea20,Shariff.Umurhan24} simulations and is believed to result either from delayed Kelvin–Helmholtz instabilities \citep{Latter.Papaloizou18} or from parametric instabilities \citep{Cui.Latter22}.

-Most of the recent work on VSI has focused on adding new physics.
-For instance, the VSI’s interaction with magnetohydrodynamics (MHD) and the magnetorotational instability \citep{Latter.Papaloizou18,Cui.Bai20,Latter.Kunz22,Cui.Bai22a}, thermodynamic improvements, such as the inclusion of radiative transfer with M1 closure schemes \citep{MelonFuksman.Flock.ea24} and more realistic vertical disc structures \citep{Zhang.Zhu.ea24} and finally the impact of VSI on dust grain dynamics \citep{Flock.Nelson.ea17,Dullemond.Ziampras.ea22,Pfeil.Birnstiel.ea23} and the feedback of the grains' inertia on the VSI \citep{Huang.Bai25}.
+Most recent work on VSI has focused on adding new physics.
+For example, studies have examined the interaction of VSI with magnetohydrodynamics (MHD) and with the magneto-rotational instability \citep{Latter.Papaloizou18,Cui.Bai20,Latter.Kunz22,Cui.Bai22a}; thermodynamic improvements, such as the inclusion of radiative transfer with M1 closure schemes \citep{MelonFuksman.Flock.ea24}, and more realistic vertical disc structures \citep{Zhang.Zhu.ea24}; and finally, the impact of VSI on dust grain dynamics \citep{Flock.Nelson.ea17,Dullemond.Ziampras.ea22,Pfeil.Birnstiel.ea23}, together with the feedback of the grains' inertia on the VSI \citep{Huang.Bai25}.